 In 2008 over 300 locations held wreath laying ceremonies in every state, Puerto Rico and 24 overseas cemeteries.
 Over 100,000 wreaths were placed on veterans’ graves.
 Over 60,000 volunteers participated.

-In 2010, Wreaths Across America and our national network of volunteers laid over 220,000 memorial wreaths at 545 locations in the United States and beyond.
+In 2014, Wreaths Across America and our national network of volunteers laid over 700,000 memorial wreaths at 1,000 locations in the United States and beyond.
 We were able to include ceremonies at the Pearl Harbor Memorial, as well as Bunker Hill, Valley Forge and the sites if the September 11 tragedies.
-We accomplished this with help from 902 fundraising groups, corporate contributions, and donations of trucking, shipping, and thousands of helping hands.
+We accomplished this with help from 2047 fundraising groups, corporate contributions, and donations of trucking, shipping, and thousands of helping hands.
 Our goal of covering Arlington National Cemetery was accomplished in 2014 with the placement of 226,525 wreaths.

 The wreath laying is still held annually, on the second or third Saturday of December.
-Our annual pilgrimage from Harrington, Maine to Arlington National Cemetery has become known as the world’s largest veteran’s parade, stopping at schools, monuments, veteran’s homes and communities all along the way to remind people how important it is to remember, honor and teach.
+Our annual pilgrimage from Harrington, Maine to Arlington National Cemetery has become known as the world’s largest veterans’ parade,

 Wreaths Across America also conducts several programs to honor our Veterans, including our popular “Thanks a Million” campaign which distributes cards to people all over the country to give Veterans a simple “thank you” for their service.
 We participate in Veterans’ events throughout the year, and have a Veteran liaison on staff to work with local Veterans organizations.